KQM-git/TCL/characters/geo/traveler-geo.md

 {% tab title="C1" %}
 ### Invincible Stonewall

-Party members within the radius of Wake of Earth have their Crit Rate increased by 10% and have increased resistance against interruption.
+Party members within the radius of **Wake of Earth** have their Crit Rate increased by 10% and have increased resistance against interruption.
-- Note that this bonus does not apply to the burst damage UNLESS it is cast within a prior Wake of Earth
+- Note that this bonus does not apply to the burst damage UNLESS it is cast within a prior **Wake of Earth**.

 {% endtab %}

 {% tab title="C2" %}
 ### Rockcore Meltdown

-When the meteorite created by Starfell Sword is destroyed it will also explode, dealing additional AoE Geo DMG equal to the amount of damage dealt by Starfell Sword.
+When the meteorite created by **Starfell Sword** is destroyed it will also explode, dealing additional AoE Geo DMG equal to the amount of damage dealt by **Starfell Sword**.

-* If a meteorite is destroyed immediately after summoning this will not activate.
+* If a **meteorite** is destroyed immediately after summoning this will not activate.
 * C2 damage instance is considered skill damage.

 {% endtab %}

 {% tab title="C3" %}
 ### Will of the Rock

-Increases the level of Wake of Earth by 3.
+Increases the level of **Wake of Earth** by 3.
 {% endtab %}

 {% tab title="C4" %}
 ### Reaction Force

-The shockwave triggered by Wake of Earth regenerates 5 Energy for every enemy hit.
+The shockwave triggered by **Wake of Earth** regenerates 5 Energy for every enemy hit.

 * A maximum of 25 Energy can be recovered in this manner.
 * Only applies to the Traveler.

 {% endtab %}

 {% tab title="C5" %}
 ### Meteroite Impact

-Increases the Level of Starfell Sword by 3.
+Increases the Level of **Starfell Sword** by 3.
 {% endtab %}

 {% tab title="C6" %}
 ### Everlasting Boulder

-The barrier created by Wake of Earth lasts 5s longer.
+The barrier created by **Wake of Earth** lasts 5s longer.

-The meteorite created by Starfell Sword lasts 10s longer.
+The meteorite created by **Starfell Sword** lasts 10s longer.
 {% endtab %}
 {% endtabs %}